 - Bag style where sap is collected in plastic bags

 Which style is the best?
-Well, that depends.
 They all will help you collect sap efficiently so that you can make your own maple syrup at home.
 Each design has pros and cons and a few options you can customize to pick the one that sounds best for your own situation.

-But don’t worry, we will walk through each of the options here so you can buy the best maple tree kit.
+But don’t worry, I will walk through each of the options here so you can buy the best maple tree kit.

 Let’s get started with the classic style of maple tree tap and explore all the options to determine which is the best.
 Is this what you picture, when you think about collecting sap to make maple syrup?